The visual-effects industry is in tumult.

 So how did you go about doing that?
-I had to convince the studios not to pull their business and convince employees not to leave.
-Then I had to convince somebody to buy us and convince the judge to approve it --and I had to do all this within two weeks.
+We had to convince the studios not to pull their business and convince employees not to leave.
+Then we had to convince somebody to buy us and convince the judge to approve it --and we had to do all this within two weeks.
 It was baptism by fire.
 Every day felt like a victory to just get us through each morning, because any battle you lose can be fatal.
 Everything is a negotiation and everything is interrelated, because if one thing falls apart, the whole thing collapses.

 How have your new owners been?
 They have a big, big vision, and Digital Domain is just one part of a much greater plan.
 They were serious about keeping the business intact and making it an appropriately capitalized business.
 If we're talking about entrepreneurial spirit, well, it's back at Digital Domain.

 Does it get better?
 Living is always preferential to not.